 Skype Software S.à.r.l / Skype Communications S.à.r.l.
 23-29 Rives de Clausen L-2165 Luxembourg, Luxembourg are data controllers for Skype.
 To contact us in relation to Skype software or products, please submit a support request to the Skype customer support team.To find the Microsoft subsidiary in your country or region, see http://www.microsoft.com/worldwide/.

 Bing services include search and mapping services, as well as the Bing Toolbar and Bing Desktop apps.
-Bing services are also included within other Microsoft services, such as MSN Apps and Cortana, and Windows (which we refer to as Bing-powered experiences).
+Bing services are also included within other Microsoft services, such as MSN Apps and Cortana, and certain features in Windows (which we refer to as Bing-powered experiences).

-When you conduct a search, or use a feature of a Bing-powered experience that involves conducting a search on your behalf, Microsoft will collect the search terms you provide, along with your IP address, location, the unique identifiers contained in our cookies, the time and date of your search, and your browser configuration.
+When you conduct a search, or use a feature of a Bing-powered experience that involves conducting a search or entering a command on your behalf, Microsoft will collect the search or command terms you provide, along with your IP address, location, the unique identifiers contained in our cookies, the time and date of your search, and your browser configuration.
 If you use Bing voice-enabled services, additionally your voice input and performance data associated with the speech functionality will be sent to Microsoft.

-Autosuggest.
-For the Autosuggest feature, the characters that you type into a Bing-powered experience to conduct a search will be sent to Microsoft.
+Search Suggestions.
+For the Search Suggestions feature, the characters that you type into a Bing-powered experience to conduct a search will be sent to Microsoft.
 This allows us to provide you with suggestions as you type your searches.
-To turn Autosuggest on or off, go to Bing settings.
+To turn this feature on or off, go to Bing settings.